 Keep Kent Clean

-We are supporting this year’s national Great British Spring Clean with our Keep Kent Clean campaign, which brings people together from across Kent to help clear up the litter that blights our towns, villages, countryside and coastline.
+This year we will be supporting the national Great British September Clean with our Keep Kent Clean campaign.
+It brings people together from across Kent to help clear up the litter that blights our towns, villages, countryside and coastline.

 Did you know?

 - Last year councils collected 5,666 bags of litter waste during the spring clean of 2019.